wbeebe/julia/README.md

 Note that as of September 2018 all the applications are using Julia 1.0.

+## Update Sept 2018

+I've pretty much stopped any work with Julia.
+I tried to investigate how Julia handles concurrency and their version of coroutines, only to discover that none of the official totorials would work with Julia 1.0.
+I've already got a very good implementation with
+Go, and that's where I'll stay exclusively for the time being.

 ## License

     Copyright (c) 2018 William H. Beebe, Jr.